-If there is a concern about an individual, family or group at a specific location, please notify and provide details to 311 regarding a general outreach need or 911 if an emergency/critical response is indicated.
+If there is a concern about any unsheltered individual, family or group at a specific location, please notify and provide descriptive location and other details to:

 - 311 regarding a general outreach need, or